 What is it?

-red2go is a digital initiative to improve the teaching and learning of music for music majors.
-By asking every incoming music major to have either an iPad or a Mac laptop, we are able to take advantage of interactive digital teaching resources, custom authored apps, and student developed content.
-Several of the faculty in the Glenn Korff School of Music have written required textbooks using the ibook format developed specifically for courses in the freshman year sequence.
-The faculty authors have all agreed that the cost to students for these required texts will be $0!
+red2go is a digital initiative to improve the teaching and learning of music for music majors and minors.
+By requiring every incoming music major and minor to have either an iPad or a Mac laptop, we are able to take advantage of interactive digital teaching resources, custom authored apps, and student developed content.
+Several of the faculty in the Glenn Korff School of Music have written required textbooks using the iBook format developed specifically for courses in the freshman and sophomore sequence.
+The Glenn Korff School of Music faculty authors are providing most of these textbooks to enrolled students for $0!

 We want you to interact with great music as active rather than passive listeners.
 We also want to help you make the transition from high school student to undergraduate scholar/musician.
 We know from our research and work to date that the iBook format is a great way to help you accomplish both of these!

 Music as Art, Discipline & Profession.
+For majors.
 Two of our music faculty, Dr. Tony Bushard and Dr. Brian Moore have written their own iBook format digital textbook as the sole required text for the course.
-All required music listening, homework assignments, self-faced quizzes, readings and lectures will all be done via this 'ibook'.
+All required music listening, homework assignments, self-paced quizzes, readings and lectures will all be done via this 'iBook'.
 It is highly interactive, multi-media rich, and even fun to use! - download sample here via an iPad.

-Musicianship I & Musicianship II.
-Dr. Gretchen Foley has written her own ibook format interactive textbook as a required text for these two courses.
-Musicianship I (fall semester) covers the beginning fundamentals of music, beginning music theory (notation, rhythm, and meter, pitch and melody, harmony and form), overview of historical style periods and musics of other cultures.
-Musicianship II (spring semester) involves diatonic harmony, introduction to modulation, species counterpoint, and introduction to form and analysis (compositional processes and small forms).
-The digital book includes notated music example, video and audio clips, and self-paced quizzes and review activities.
+Music Theory I (for majors and minors) & Music Theory II (for majors).
+Dr. Gretchen Foley has written her own iBook format interactive textbook as a required text for these two courses.
+Music Theory I (fall semester) covers the beginning fundamentals of music, beginning music theory (notation, rhythm, and meter, pitch and melody, harmony and form), overview of historical style periods and musics of other cultures.
+Music Theory II (spring semester) involves diatonic harmony, introduction to modulation, species counterpoint, and introduction to form and analysis (compositional processes and small forms).
+The digital book includes notated music examples, video and audio clips, and self-paced quizzes and review activities.

-Musicianship Lab I (Fall) and MUSC 166A: Musicianship Lab II (Spring) - These two required courses provide very Intensive drill in sight singing and ear training - two critical skills for the professional musician.
+Musicianship Lab I (Fall, for majors and minors) and MUSC 166A: Musicianship Lab II (Spring, for majors) - These two courses provide intensive drill in sight singing and ear training - two critical skills for the professional musician.
 We will use the SmartMusic app for iPad to complete all sighting exercises and quizzes.
 (Students sing into the microphone of the iPad and the app grades their performance as well as providing an audio file and analysis to the professor.)

-Musicianship III & Musicianship IV: Dr. Stan Kleppinger has written the second year theory text for MUSC 265 and MUSC 266.
+Music Theory III & Music Theory IV (for majors): Dr. Stan Kleppinger has written the second year theory text for MUSC 265 and MUSC 266.
 These required courses in the sophomore year include the topics of chromatic harmony; continued study of modulation; invention and fugue; continued study of form and analysis (sonata, rondo, and concerto) and twentieth-century materials and techniques (new tonal resources, atonality).